 There are two main project objectives: the first is community involvement described above, and the second is to restore the coho salmon returns to the Kametolook River and provide local subsistence salmon opportunities.
 The species of interest for this project is coho salmon.
 Phase 1 of the project included a complete assessment of the creek and river habitat in proximity to Perryville and interviews to determine salmon run strength, run timing and physical changes to local drainages.
 Phase 2 (1996) included installation and testing of a streamside incubation box, continuation of the classroom aquarium and education programs for adults and high school students.
 Phase 3 so far has included installation (August/September 1997) of large capacity streamside incubation boxes, installation and use of the school aquarium, education programs, and biological sampling for pathological and genetic testing.
 Phase 3 will continue through the end of the project with biological testing (until required amount necessary are obtained for genetic and pathology tests), annual egg takes for the incubation boxes and the school aquarium, continued education and habitat and harvest monitoring.
-Phase 4 will be implemented in 2001.
-Due to continual low escapement of coho salmon into the Kametolook River system, an expansion of the project will investigate potential genetic and pathology brood stock concerns for the transport of coho salmon eggs and/or juvenile fish from nearby streams to the Kametolook River.
-River systems outside of the Perryville valley (other than the Kametolook, Three Star, and Long Beach Rivers) will be investigated and if fish transport permits are granted the transport of eggs and/or juvenile coho salmon will occur.

-B. Methods/ May 1996 - September 2000
+B. Methods/May 1996-September 2000